Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

 Tesco said the move was in line with the group's strategy of seeking to profit from fast-growing economies, and comes as China seeks to balance export growth with domestic consumption.

-Tesco -- the world's third-biggest supermarket group after French rival Carrefour and US retailer Wal-Mart in first place -- said the proposed joint venture would create a business with annual sales of about £10 billion ($15.5 billion, 11.6 billion euros).
+Tesco -- the world's third-biggest supermarket group after French rival Carrefour and US retailer Wal-Mart in first place -- said the proposed joint venture would create a business with annual sales of about 10 billion pounds ($15.5 billion, 11.6 billion euros).

 Hong Kong-listed China Resources Enterprise (CRE) is expected to have an effective stake in the venture of 80 percent and Tesco of 20 percent.